JackDca/Mailpilewiki/FAQ-Interface-&-Usability-Design.md

 ### Is installing Mailpile going to be a simple double-click icon that once installed just opens a browser and loads Mailpile?

 Yes, that is the goal.
-Perhaps even a headless instance of web kit that runs separately on your normal browser.
+Perhaps even a headless instance of a web kit that runs separately on your normal browser.

 ### Why isn't there more access to PGP encryption via the web interface?